 Yessey, Krasnoyarsk Krai, Russia, April 4, 2018

-Yessey, the northernmost village of the Evenkia District in Krasnoyarsk Krai, 2,140 miles northwest of Moscow, was traditionally known as the “cradle of Orthodoxy” among the indigenous peoples of the north, after local Yakuts and Evenks adopted Orthodoxy in 1852.
+Yessey, the northernmost village of the Evenkia District in Krasnoyarsk Krai, 2,140 miles northeast of Moscow, was traditionally known as the “cradle of Orthodoxy” among the indigenous peoples of the north, after local Yakuts and Evenks adopted Orthodoxy in 1852.
 One of the first churches in Evenkia was built in Essey, although it ceased functioning with the advent of soviet power.
 The village has remained churchless for the past several decades, although faith has remained alive in the hearts of many Yakuts.

 Two priests traveled to the village last February to baptize 120 souls into the Body of Christ.
 Now there is news that the village will finally be home to a church again.
 Locals have been raising the issue since 2002, although the implementation failed for various reasons.
 However, Evenkia head Evgeny Vasiliev has decided to take the project under his wing, and a church is to be built next year, reports the official site of the Evenkia District.